 The last proviso of said section 135 is eliminated, because experience during the past 2 years shows that it may react detrimentally on enlisted men in time of rising food costs.

 Changes were made in phraseology.
 81st Congress, House Report No. 557.

 1984-Subsecs. (a), (d).
 Pub.
-L. 98-557 substituted reference to enlisted members for reference to enlisted mem authorized messes and payment therefor made in cash to the commissary officer.
-The prices to be charged for such supplies shall not be less than the invoice prices, and the cash received from such sales shall be accounted for on the ration return and may be expended for the general mess
+L. 98-557 substituted reference to enlisted members for reference to enlisted men.

-§ 479.
+§479.
 Sales of ration supplies to messes